-The reality is that unless you have psychic powers you can’t predict what will happen in your day.
+The reality is, unless you have psychic powers, you can’t predict what will happen in your day.
 Not leaving extra time for unexpected tasks can leave you spreading yourself too thin.

 Picture the following scenario; you’re busy editing a video, you’re on schedule and everything is running smoothly when suddenly, you receive a phone call.
 It’s your brother saying that he’s been arrested for DUI and needs you to come to the police station and bail him out.